-Cannabis Public Health Fund and Cannabis Public Health Advisory Council report its findings and recommendations by December 1 each year on specified public health impacts of cannabis legalization.
+Chapter 26 of 2022 (and the subsequent passage of the associated constitutional referendum) also established the Cannabis Public Health Advisory Council to study and report its findings and recommendations by December 1 each year on specified public health impacts of cannabis legalization.
 The Cannabis Public Health Fund was also established to (1) support the advisory council; (2) support data collection and research on the effects of cannabis legalization in the State; (3) provide funding for education and public awareness campaigns related to cannabis use, including funding for educational programs to be used in schools; (4) support substance use disorder counseling and treatment for individuals; (5) provide training and equipment for law enforcement to recognize impairments due to cannabis; and (6) purchase technology proven to be effective at measuring cannabis levels in drivers.
 MDH must administer the fund, which consists of revenues distributed to the fund based on revenues from adult-use cannabis, money appropriated in the State budget to the fund, and any other money from any other source accepted for the benefit of the fund.
 The fiscal 2023 budget included \$5.0 million for initial capitalization of the fund.